You may be wondering if Disney World is open during Thanksgiving Day?

 What to Expect for Thanksgiving at Disney

-Choosing to celebrate Thanksgiving Day at Walt Disney World is a unique way to enjoy this patriotic holiday; however, I do not recommend visiting this park if this is your first visit.
+Choosing to celebrate Thanksgiving Day at Walt Disney World is a unique way to enjoy this festive holiday; however, I do not recommend visiting this park if this is your first visit.

 If you still plan on doing Disney during the holiday weekend, you may have a few questions.